Which of the following best describes variable costs?

 Prepare for the CIPS Defining Business Need (L4M2) Test with multiple choice questions and insightful explanations.
 Enhance your understanding and ensure success!

-Variable costs are expenses that change in direct proportion to the level of production or output.
-This means that as production increases, variable costs increase, and conversely, when production decreases, variable costs decline.
-This characteristic allows businesses to predict and control costs more effectively based on their production levels.
+Variable costs are defined as expenses that change in direct correlation with the level of production or service activity.
+This means that as production increases, the total variable costs will also increase proportionately, and conversely, if production decreases, the variable costs will decrease.
+This characteristic is essential for budgeting and financial forecasting, as it allows businesses to predict costs accurately based on production levels.

 Subscribe